A traditional holiday dish in Swedish homes, these Swedish meatballs are delicious even without the most common allergens.

 I don't recall having Swedish meatballs with that meal but have since and I would gladly choose a whole plateful of them in lieu of the salty cod.

 Swedish meatballs are traditionally served with boiled or mashed potatoes and lingonberry jam.
+But they also go great with these twice baked potatoes!

 According to the cookbook, Our Beloved Sweden, they may also be part of a Smörgåsbord menu which may also include various types of bread, meats and fish, and vegetables including salads and relishes.